-All students and faculty are bound by terms of all University policies, regulations, rules and requirements in this section and elsewhere in the Catalog, and on the institution's website.
+All students and faculty are bound by the terms of all of the University policies, regulations, rules and requirements in this section and elsewhere in the Catalog, and on the institution's website.
 Students are responsible for informing themselves about the applicable policies, regulations, rules and requirements, and registration as a student constitutes acceptance of the statements and a commitment to abide by them.
-The content and policies included in this Catalog are subject to change and the most updated information can be found on the University's website on the policies page.
+The content and policies included in this Catalog are subject to change and the most updated information can be found on the University's website on the policies page and, depending on the policy, in subsequent Addenda to this Catalog.